-In addition to 8.1 above and specific job training, training topics to be considered should include the following:-
+In addition to 8.1 and specific job training, training topics to be considered should include the following:-

-- a) A detailed understanding of the physical, chemical and hazardous properties of the gases and materials being handled. - b) Personnel involved in the mixing of flammable plus oxidant or other potentially reactive mixtures should have previous experience in other gas mixture filling and receive additional training on the specialised requirements of producing these mixtures. - c) Key safety rules.
-Examples include:-
+- a) Detailed understanding of the physical, chemical and hazardous properties of the gases and materials being handled. - b) Personnel involved in the mixing of flammable plus oxidant or other potentially reactive mixtures should have previous experience in other gas mixture filling and receive additional training on the specialised requirements of producing these mixtures. - c) Key safety rules; examples include: - No gases are to be mixed without written instructions. - No cylinders are to be filled unless they are in good condition, correctly supplied, correctly labelled for their intended contents and within statutory the test period.

-- That no gases are to be mixed without written instructions. - That no cylinders are to be filled unless they are in good condition, correctly supplied, correctly labelled for their intended contents and within statutory the test period. - The rejection of unsuitable cylinders, including cylinders of unknown origin. - d) The operation of gas mixing equipment (written procedures shall be provided). - e) Checks during and after cylinder filling (including: correct cylinder, valve operation, leak checks and fitting of valve outlet cap nuts or plugs where appropriate). - f) The safe disposal of waste gases and operation of waste gas disposal equipment (written procedures shall be provided).
+- Rejection of unsuitable cylinders, including cylinders of unknown origin. - d) Operation of gas mixing equipment (written procedures shall be provided). - e) Checks during and after cylinder filling (including: correct cylinder, valve operation, leak checks and fitting of valve outlet cap nuts or plugs where appropriate). - f) Safe disposal of waste gases and operation of waste gas disposal equipment (written procedures shall be provided).